ga-dc/js1/05-04-CRUD/readme.md

 - Explain what CRUD is.
 - Explain the HTTP methods associated with CRUD.
-- Implement Firebase in an application.
-- Build a full-stack app.
+- Build a basic CRUD front end app

 ### Preparation